Paul V. Kroskrity

 5) Arguing for more attention in documentary linguistics to be directed at indigenous verbal art.

-In addition to being a Professor of Anthropology, I am also Professor and Chair of the Interdepartmental Program in American Indian Studies and currently serve as the President of the Society for Linguistic Anthropology (through 2015).
+In addition to being a Professor of Anthropology, I am also a Professor of American Indian Studies, and a past Chair of the AIS IDP and the interim Chair of Department of American Indian Studies (through 2022-23).
+I have also served as the elected President of the Society for Linguistic Anthropology (2013-15).

 Publications

+Kroskrity, Paul V. & Margaret Field, eds.
 2009.
-Ed. with Margaret Field.
 Native American Language Ideologies: Beliefs, Practices, and Struggles in Indian Country.
-U Arizona Press.
+Tucson: University of Arizona Press.

 Awards & Grants